Bali Road Trip: The Best 10-14 Day Itinerary

 Days 1-3: Ubud

-Your road trip begins in the heart of Bali — Ubud.
-Spend the first day acclimatising and getting to know the town.
-Visit Saraswati Temple, stroll through the traditional market, and in the evening attend a Kecak dance performance at the Royal Palace.
+Your road trip begins in the heart of Bali, in Ubud.
+Spend the first day settling in and getting to know the town.
+Visit the Saraswati temple, wander through the traditional market, and in the evening catch a Kecak dance performance at the royal palace.

 On the second day, head out to explore the surroundings.
-Get up early and visit the Tegallalang Rice Terraces before the crowds arrive.
-Continue to a coffee plantation for a tasting of local coffee and teas.
-In the afternoon, visit the Tirta Empul Water Temple, where you can take part in a purification ritual in the sacred springs.
+Set off early to the Tegallalang rice terraces before the crowds arrive.
+Continue to a coffee plantation to taste local coffee and teas.
+In the afternoon, visit the Tirta Empul water temple, where you can take part in a purification ritual in the sacred springs.

 Use the third day for outdoor activities or relaxation.
-You can take the Campuhan Ridge Walk with beautiful views over the valley, visit one of the local waterfalls such as Tibumana, or treat yourself to a spa day with traditional Balinese massages.
+You can take the Campuhan Ridge Walk with its lovely views over the valley, visit one of the local waterfalls such as Tibumana, or treat yourself to a rest day at a spa with traditional Balinese massages.

 Days 4-5: Northern Bali

-Make your way to the Munduk area, which serves as a gateway to northern Bali.
-On the way, stop at Lake Bratan and the iconic Ulun Danu Temple, which appears to float on the water’s surface.
+Move on to the Munduk area, which serves as the gateway to northern Bali.
+On the way, stop at Lake Bratan and the iconic Ulun Danu temple, which seems to float on the water’s surface.

-I recommend spending at least two days in Munduk chasing waterfalls.
-The area boasts over twenty, with Banyumala Twin Falls and Sekumpul Waterfall being the most spectacular.
-Besides waterfalls, you can visit local coffee plantations and enjoy the mountain air far from the tourist hustle.
+In Munduk I’d recommend spending at least two days chasing waterfalls.
+The area has over twenty of them, and the most beautiful are Banyumala Twin Falls and Sekumpul Waterfall.
+Besides the waterfalls, you can visit local coffee plantations and enjoy the mountain air far from the tourist bustle.

 Day 6: Lovina

-Continue northward to the coast and the town of Lovina.
-This spot is famous for its morning dolphin-watching trips — you’ll head out early on traditional boats and, with any luck, you’ll see pods of dolphins in their natural habitat.
+Continue north to the coast and the town of Lovina.
+This spot is known for its early-morning dolphin trips — you head out to sea on traditional boats at dawn and, with a good chance, you’ll spot pods of dolphins in their natural habitat.

 Days 7-8: Amed

-Head along the eastern coast to Amed.
-This area offers some of the best snorkelling conditions on the entire island — you can spot turtles, colourful coral reefs, and even a sunken Japanese shipwreck from World War II.
+Head along the east coast to Amed.
+This area offers some of the best snorkelling conditions in all of Bali — you can spot turtles, colourful corals and even a sunken Japanese shipwreck from World War II.

-Spend the second day in Amed on a trip to Mount Agung.
-Visit the Lahangan Sweet viewpoint for breathtaking views of the majestic volcano and continue to Lempuyang Temple, home to the famous “Gateway to Heaven” framing a stunning view of Agung.
+Dedicate your second day in Amed to a trip to the Agung volcano.
+Visit the Lahangan Sweet viewpoint with breathtaking views of the majestic volcano, then continue to the Lempuyang temple, home to the Gate of Heaven with its framed view of Agung.

 Days 9-10: Uluwatu

-Finish your road trip on the southern cliffs in the Uluwatu area.
-Spend the first day discovering hidden beaches like Padang Padang — a small but incredibly photogenic beach surrounded by cliffs — while Thomas Beach offers more space for relaxation.
+End your road trip on the southern cliffs in the Uluwatu area.
+Spend the first day discovering hidden beaches like Padang Padang, a small but photogenic beach surrounded by cliffs, while Thomas Beach offers more room to relax.

-Dedicate your last day to visiting Uluwatu Temple, perched on a 70-metre-high cliff.
-In the evening, enjoy the Kecak fire dance at sunset — it will be one of the most magical experiences of your entire Bali trip.
+Save the last day for a visit to the Uluwatu temple, perched on a 70-metre-high cliff.
+In the evening, enjoy the Kecak fire dance performance at sunset — it’ll be one of the most magical experiences you have in Bali.

-If you have at least 14 days, here’s how to plan your Bali road trip.
+If you have at least 14 days, then lay out your Bali road trip like this.

-Start your road trip the same way as the 10-day version, but add a fourth day for visiting more distant temples.
-Head to Goa Gajah (Elephant Cave) with its mysterious entrance carved in the shape of a demonic face, and continue to Gunung Kawi, where royal tombs are carved directly into the rock face.
+Start the road trip just like in the 10-day version, but add a fourth day to visit the more distant temples.
+Head to the Goa Gajah temple (Elephant Cave) with its mysterious entrance shaped like a demonic face, then continue to Gunung Kawi, where royal tombs are carved directly into the rock face.

-Prepare for a very early start — the hike up Mount Batur begins around 4:00 AM so you can reach the summit in time for sunrise.
-This active volcano offers unforgettable views across the entire island and is one of the most popular experiences in Bali.
+Get ready for a very early start — the climb up the Batur volcano begins around 4:00 a.m. so you reach the summit in time for sunrise.
+This active volcano offers unforgettable views over the whole island and is one of the most popular experiences in Bali.

 Days 6-7: Northern Bali

-Spend more time exploring the north.
-Besides the waterfalls, visit traditional villages where textiles are still made using age-old methods, and enjoy the peace and quiet of the mountain lakes.
+Give yourself more time to explore the north.
+Besides the waterfalls, visit traditional villages where textiles are still woven using time-honoured methods, and soak up the calm of the mountain lakes.

 Day 8: Transfer to Amed

-Use the journey east to visit Besakih Temple, the largest temple complex in Bali, often called the “Mother Temple.”
+Use the journey east to visit the Besakih temple, the largest temple complex in Bali, known as the “Mother of all temples”.

 Days 9-10: Amed + Candidasa

 Spend two days in Amed snorkelling and relaxing.
-Add a visit to neighbouring Candidasa with its peaceful black volcanic sand beaches.
+Then add a visit to neighbouring Candidasa with its calm beaches of black volcanic sand.

 Days 11-12: Nusa Penida

-From Sanur harbour, take a two-day trip to the island of Nusa Penida.
-On the first day, explore the western part with iconic spots like Kelingking Beach and Angel’s Billabong.
-On the second day, discover the east of the island — Diamond Beach and Atuh Beach offer breathtaking scenery and photogenic cliffs.
+From the port of Sanur, take a two-day trip to the island of Nusa Penida.
+On the first day, visit the western part with its iconic spots Kelingking Beach and Angel’s Billabong.
+On the second day, explore the east of the island — Diamond Beach and Atuh Beach offer breathtaking scenery and photogenic cliffs.

 Days 13-14: Southern Bali

-Spend the last two days in southern Bali.
-Besides Uluwatu, visit Jimbaran Bay where you can enjoy a fresh seafood dinner right on the beach, and explore the beaches around Canggu or Seminyak if you fancy a livelier atmosphere.
+Save the last two days for southern Bali.
+Besides Uluwatu, visit Jimbaran Bay too, where you can enjoy a fresh seafood dinner right on the beach, and explore the beaches around Canggu or Seminyak if you’re in the mood for a livelier vibe.

-A road trip around Bali sounds great, but Bali’s roads are a far cry from the smooth motorways you might be used to.
-So you’re probably wondering how to get around Bali.
+Well, a road trip around Bali sounds great, but Bali is a long way from smooth, comfortable roads and motorways, so you’re probably wondering how to get around Bali.

 Scooter

-But keep a few important things in mind: traffic in Bali is chaotic and congested, especially in Seminyak, Canggu, and Ubud.
-If you don’t have experience riding a scooter in Asian traffic, consider another option.
-Also check that your travel insurance covers motorbike accidents (we recommend SafetyWing travel insurance).
+But keep a few important things in mind: traffic on Bali is chaotic and busy, especially in the Seminyak, Canggu and Ubud areas.
+If you don’t have experience riding a scooter in Asian traffic, consider a different option.
+Also check whether your travel insurance covers motor vehicle accidents (we recommend SafetyWing travel insurance).

-TIP: How to ride a scooter when you’ve never been on one before.
+TIP: How to ride a scooter if you’ve never been on one.

-For getting around within a town or covering shorter distances, use the Grab or Gojek apps (Asia’s equivalent of Uber) or traditional taxis.
+For getting around within a single town or over shorter distances, use the Grab app or its rival Gojek (the Asian Uber), or a traditional taxi.
 Blue Bird taxis are considered the most reliable and always use the meter.

-Always carry your international driving permit.
-If you’re on a scooter, a helmet is mandatory and fines can run to several hundred thousand Rupiah.
-Traffic jams are common, especially in the morning and evening, so plan extra time for your transfers — particularly if you’re heading to the airport.
+Always carry an international driving permit.
+If you’re riding a scooter, a helmet is mandatory and the fine can run to several hundred thousand rupiah.
+Traffic jams are common, especially in the morning and evening, so plan your transfer times with a buffer — particularly if you’re heading to the airport.

-💡Worth reading: 17 Tips on What to See in Uluwatu
+💡Worth a read: 17 things to see in Uluwatu

 When is the best time to visit Bali?

-The best time to visit Bali is from April to October during the dry season.
-The ideal months are May, June, and September — the weather is stable, it’s not too hot, and prices aren’t as high as in July and August.
-If you don’t mind occasional rain, you can save money by travelling during the wet season from November to March.
-However, the rain usually doesn’t last all day — it typically falls in the afternoon or evening.
+The most favorable period to visit Bali is from April to October, during the dry season.
+The ideal months are May, June, and September – the weather is stable, it’s not too hot, and prices aren’t as high as in July and August.
+If you don’t mind occasional rain, you can save money by traveling during the wet season from November to March.
+However, rain usually doesn’t last all day, only in the afternoon or evening.

-Is it safe to ride a scooter in Bali?
+Is it safe to ride a scooter on Bali?

-Riding a scooter in Bali requires experience and caution.
+Riding a scooter on Bali requires experience and caution.
 Traffic is chaotic, roads are often in poor condition, and locals drive aggressively.
-If you have no prior experience riding in Asian traffic, we strongly recommend starting in quieter areas or choosing a different form of transport.
-Always wear a helmet, carry your international driving permit, and make sure your travel insurance covers motorbike accidents.
-Serious tourist scooter accidents happen every year.
+If you don’t have previous experience riding in Asian traffic, we strongly recommend starting in quieter areas or choosing another form of transportation.
+Always wear a helmet, carry an international driver’s license, and verify that your travel insurance covers accidents on motorized vehicles.
+Serious tourist scooter accidents occur every year.

 What vaccinations are needed for Bali?

-There are no mandatory vaccinations for entering Bali, but vaccinations against hepatitis A and B, typhoid, and tetanus are recommended.
-If you’re planning to visit rural areas or stay for an extended period, consider Japanese encephalitis vaccination as well.
-Malaria is virtually non-existent in Bali, so prophylaxis isn’t necessary.
-Always consult your GP or a travel health clinic at least 6 weeks before departure.
+No vaccinations are mandatory for entering Bali, but vaccinations against hepatitis A and B, typhoid, and tetanus are recommended.
+If you’re planning to visit rural areas or stay for an extended period, also consider vaccination against Japanese encephalitis.
+Malaria is practically non-existent on Bali, so prophylaxis is not necessary.
+However, always consult with your doctor or a travel clinic at least 6 weeks before departure.

 Can you drink tap water?

-No, tap water in Bali is not safe to drink.
-Buy bottled water or get a filter bottle to reduce plastic waste.
-Be careful with ice in drinks at smaller establishments too — tourist restaurants typically use purified ice, but local places don’t always.
-Also wash fruit and vegetables thoroughly with bottled water before eating.
+No, tap water on Bali is not safe to drink.
+Buy bottled water or get a filtered water bottle to reduce plastic waste.
+Also be careful with ice in drinks at smaller establishments – in tourist restaurants the ice is usually made from purified water, but not always in local restaurants.
+Also thoroughly wash fruits and vegetables with bottled water before consumption.

-You need a minimum of 7-10 days to see the main highlights of the island.
-Ideally, 14 days allows you to explore different regions and still have time to relax.
-If you want to experience Bali in depth and visit nearby islands like Nusa Penida or the Gili Islands, plan for 3 weeks.
-Bali isn’t a large island, but getting between places takes time due to heavy traffic.
+You’ll need a minimum of 7-10 days to cover the island’s main highlights.
+14 days is ideal, allowing you to combine different areas and have time to relax.
+If you want to explore Bali in depth and visit nearby islands like Nusa Penida or the Gilis, plan for 3 weeks.
+Bali isn’t a large island, but transportation between locations takes time due to heavy traffic.

 Is it better to move between hotels or have one base?

 It depends on your preferences.
-Moving between different areas lets you experience Bali’s diversity without wasting time on long return journeys.
-On the other hand, constant packing can be tiring.
-A good compromise is to have 2-3 bases (for example Ubud, northern Bali, and the south) and take day trips from each.
-For a relaxed beach holiday with occasional excursions, one base in the southern part of the island will do.
+Moving between different areas allows you to better experience Bali’s diversity and you won’t waste time on long round trips.
+On the other hand, frequent packing can be tiring.
+A compromise is to have 2-3 bases (for example Ubud, the north, and the south) and take day trips from them.
+For a relaxing beach holiday with occasional excursions, one base in the southern part of the island is sufficient.

 When entering temples, you must have your shoulders and knees covered.
-Most temples will lend you a sarong (a traditional cloth wrapped around the waist), often for a small fee of 10,000-20,000 Rupiah.
-However, you can buy your own sarong and carry it with you — it’s cheaper and you’ll always be properly dressed.
-According to local customs, women are not permitted to enter temples during menstruation.
+Most temples will lend you a sarong (a traditional cloth wrapped around the waist), often for a fee of 10-20 thousand rupiah.
+However, you can buy a sarong and carry it with you – it’s cheaper and you’ll always be properly dressed.
+Women during menstruation are not allowed to enter temples according to local customs.

 Tips and Tricks for Your Vacation